The rules for taking laptops and personal electronic devices on a plane can be confusing, to say the least.

 If you are unsure about anything relating to taking a laptop through the airport security checkpoint then the TSA (Transportation Security Administration) offers a very good service on Twitter called AskTSA.

-This is an example response to a passenger’s question whether multiple laptops are allowed in carry on baggage:
+This is an example response to a passenger’s question of how many laptops can I bring on a plane in carry on baggage:

 Are laptops allowed in checked luggage?